The Physics of Fast Radio Bursts: Coherent radiation mechanisms

 where the primed quantities are measured in the rest frame of the magnetic pulse, and $\delta$ is the Doppler factor of the pulse.
 In order to match the observed FRB frequency, $\xi \sim (10-100)$ is required.
 The emission is polarized along the rotation axis of the magnetar.
 The advantage of this model is that the emission site is slightly beyond the light cylinder, which avoids the criticisms regarding FRB propagation within the magnetosphere \citep{beloborodov21}.
 PIC numerical simulations of such a scenario have been carried out, which show the excitement of narrow-band GHz emission \cite{mahlmann22}.
 An alternative radiation mechanism within this scenario is bunched ICS of relativistic electrons accelerated from the current sheet off the low frequency waves generated from the inner magnetosphere \citep{zhang22}.

-The second model is the direct electromagnetic wave generation from non-uniform pair production across different field lines. \citet{philippov20} showed from large-scale two-dimensional kinetic plasma simulations that non-steady pair production and screening of electric fields along the magnetic field lines by freshly produced pairs naturally generate electromagnetic waves that can escape the magnetosphere.
-They propose that such a mechanism could be responsible for the coherent radio emission of radio pulsars. \citet{yangzhang21} developed an analytical toy model for this process and showed that the mechanism can also apply to FRBs given that non-steady, non-uniform pair production could be realized in an FRB environment.
-They argued that crustal cracking of a magnetar could be the engine for such non-steady, non-uniform pair production processes.
+The second model is the direct electromagnetic wave generation from non-uniform pair production across different field lines.
+Within the framework of radio pulsars, \citet{timokhin10,timokhin13} showed that unsteady pair production is norm near pulsar polar caps regardless of whether there is strong binding of particles from the pulsar surface.
+Through 1D simulations, they showed the existence of broad-band superluminal electrostatic waves in the unsteady pair-screening region, which they suspect as a candidate pulsar radio emission mechanism. \citet{philippov20} showed from large-scale two-dimensional kinetic plasma simulations that such non-steady pair production and screening of electric fields along the magnetic field lines by freshly produced pairs can naturally generate electromagnetic waves that can escape the magnetosphere.
+They propose that such a mechanism could be responsible for the coherent radio emission of radio pulsars.
+Within the context of FRBs, \citet{wadiasingh20} speculated that such a mechanism may power FRBs from a magnetar magnetosphere. \citet{yangzhang21} developed an analytical toy model for this process and showed that the mechanism can indeed apply to FRBs given that non-steady, non-uniform pair production could be realized in an FRB environment.
+They argued that crustal oscillations of a magnetar could be the engine for such non-steady, non-uniform pair production processes.